triggermesh/docs/docs/targets/elasticsearch.md

 * **Skip verify** : Allow skipping the server certificate verification.
 * **CA certificate** : CA certificate to be used by the event target's client, in PEM format.
 * **Username**: Elasticsearch username.
-* **Password**:  Reference a [TriggerMesh secret][tm-secret] containing a password to communicate with the Elasticsearch API, as described in the previous section.
+* **Password**:  Reference a [TriggerMesh secret](../guides/secrets.md) containing a password to communicate with the Elasticsearch API, as described in the previous section.
-* **API key**: Reference a [TriggerMesh secret][tm-secret] containing an API token to communicate with the Elasticsearch API, as described in the previous section.
+* **API key**: Reference a [TriggerMesh secret](../guides/secrets.md) containing an API token to communicate with the Elasticsearch API, as described in the previous section.

 When using a self-signed certificate you will need to either inform the **CA certificate** or set the **Skip verify** field.